Flower Hotels & Resorts

-Discover a hidden gem of the Balkans with Albania holidays.
+Albania Holidays: Discover a hidden gem of the Balkans with holidays in Albania.
 Nestled along the Adriatic and Ionian Seas, dive into its blend of ancient history, stunning landscapes and warm hospitality.
-Once one of Europe's most isolated countries, now holidays to Albania also promise authentic experiences and unspoiled beauty.
+Once one of Europe's most isolated countries, now Albania holidays also promise authentic experiences and unspoiled beauty.

 Hidden Gems in Albania

 Albanian cuisine is a delightful mix of Mediterranean influences and local traditions, featuring fresh, seasonal ingredients.
 Classic dishes include byrek, a flaky pastry filled with cheese or meat and spinach, and tavë kosi, a delicious baked lamb and yogurt dish.
 Along the coast, grilled fish and calamari is a highlight, while inland regions favour hearty meat and vegetable stews.
 For dessert, try trilece, a sponge cake soaked in three types of milk.
-While vegetarian options like stuffed peppers are common, vegan dishes may be harder to come by outside of larger cities.
+While vegetarian options like stuffed peppers are common, vegan dishes may be harder to come by outside of larger cities on holidays in Albania.

 Albania enjoys a similar climate to Greece with hot, dry summers and mild winters.

-Cultural heritage: From the Ottoman-era towns of Gjirokastër and Berat to the ancient ruins of Butrint, Albania is steeped in history.
+Cultural heritage: From the Ottoman-era towns of Gjirokastër and Berat to the ancient ruins of Butrint, Albania holidays are steeped in history.
 Wander through cobbled streets, explore UNESCO-listed sites and uncover fascinating traditions.

 Idyllic beaches: With its turquoise waters and soft sands, the Albanian Riviera is a hidden gem for sun-seekers.
 Popular spots like Dhërmi and Ksamil rival the Med's hotspots, while quieter beaches like Himara offer a more tranquil escape.